BDC Hamburger Icon

 6. Can I make edits without the web developer?

 Websites should not be historical documents that capture an isolated moment in time.
-They must be dynamic, reflecting changes in the business, market and industry.
+They must be dynamic and reflect business, market and industry changes.

-Paying your developer for every new page or edit is impractical.
-If they enable easy access, you can add new information and update existing pages independently.
+It is impractical to pay your developer for every new page or edit.
+However, if they enable easy edit access, you can add new information and update existing pages independently.

 7. Does the web developer have a content marketing package?